markschabacker/markschabacker.github.com/_posts/2015-01-24-a-commit-message-experiment.md

 I've been running an experiment lately that has created some interesting results in my day to day workflow.
 It goes as follows:

-> Write the commit message before making any changes
+> Write the commit message before making any changes.

 This small idea has had the following beneficial results: